 So, get ready to be informed!

 What is BioMin toothpaste?

-BioMin toothpaste has a special formula which provides relief from hypersensitivity while also releasing minerals to strengthen and protect enamel.
+BioMin toothpaste has a special formula that provides relief from hypersensitivity while also releasing minerals to strengthen and protect tooth enamel.

 When you use BioMin, it's like you are giving your mouth a helping hand with keeping acids off your teeth and re-building minerals that have been lost from your enamel.
 Bioactive particles in the toothpaste bond with tooth enamel to strengthen the tooth structure, fight acid erosion and block tiny holes (exposed dentin tubules) which are responsible for tooth sensitivity.